CPC (cost per click) is the price you pay for a click, the amount that an advertiser pays to an advertising system for click.

 A lot of factors influence the cost per click.
 First, the advertisement itself, its quality and the efficiency index.
 Advertisements should match the request that the user enters in the search box.
 It is equally important that the page on which user arrives on after the ad click matches the request and the ad.

 It’s also necessary to consider the competitive activity for keywords, the regions in which you want to provide advertisements and the time of ad impression.

-The minimum cost per click on Google AdWords is $ 0.01.
+The minimum cost per click in Google AdWords is $ 0.01.

 There is such a thing as the CPC-network.
 These are advertising systems that offer advertisers and site owners co-operation within the cost-per-click payment model.

-All these systems are a kind of digital fair, offering advertisers and site owners cooperation in various payment models (per click, for impressions, for targeted action, for installing an application, etc.).
+All these systems are a kind of digital fair, offering advertisers and site owners cooperation in various payment models (per click, per impressions, per targeted action, etc.).
 The CPC model in such networks are less popular among advertisers since it is much more difficult to measure the effectiveness of clicks than the effectiveness of targeted actions (CPA model).